Privacy Statement

 Complaints

-You also have the right to lodge a complaint with the Office of the Data Protection Authority in Guernsey and the Office of the Information Commissioner in Jersey.
-For further information on your rights and how to complain to the Information Commissioner, please refer to the regulator websites in Guernsey or Jersey.
+You also have the right to complain to The Office of the Data Protection Authority in Guernsey and the Office of the Information Commissioner in Jersey.
+For further information, please refer to the regulator websites in Guernsey or Jersey.

 Follow us